RicCapUnitn/ero/README.md

     $ pip2.7 install --upgrade -r requirements.txt

+Download snap from the [official repository](http://snap.stanford.edu/snappy/index.html).
+Unpack it and put the file \_snap.so in the src/ folder.

+Download then the facebook network from [here](http://snap.stanford.edu/data/ego-Facebook.html).

 ## Run make rules

 To run some of the make rules you have to grant execution permission to .sh files.